 The Operations Section (OPS) is led by the Operations chief.
 OPS is responsible for the daily operation and management of FDOT EM emergency operations centers in Tallahassee, ensuring staffing levels are adequate for a given activation and providing delegate support to the ECO.
 It also coordinates meetings and projects both internally and with external partners.

 The Plans Section (PLA) is led by the Plans chief.
 PLA is responsible for the department's various emergency management planning documents, preparing incident action plans and organizing statewide training events and exercises.
 It also coordinates the department's continuity of operations and domestic security plans.

-The FDOT EM Watch Office provides the department and its local, state and federal partners with statewide situational awareness and support.
-Staffed 24/7/365 by watch officers on rotation, the FDOT EM Watch Office is the primary point of contact for the State Watch Office and the department's partner agencies for any emergency issues.
+The FDOT EM Watch Officer provides the department and its local, state and federal partners with statewide situational awareness and support.
+Staffed 24/7/365 by individuals on rotation, the FDOT EM Watch Officer is the primary point of contact for the State Watch Office and the department's partner agencies for any emergency issues.